Introduction to the course

 • How can we achieve sustainability ?
 Is it a simple technical question ?
 Is a holistic revolution needed ?

-• Should efficiency (sobriété), self-sufficiency (autonomie) and de-growth be promoted ?
+• Should efficiency (or sobriété or sufficiency), self-sufficiency (autonomy) and de-growth be promoted ?

 • Are there alternatives to degrowth ?
 Is “green growth” a real concept ?